 Situated on the Gulf of Botnia, Rauma is one of the oldest harbors in Finland.
 Built around a Franciscan monastery, where the mid-15th-century Holy Cross Church still stands, it is an outstanding example of an old Nordic city constructed in wood.
 Although ravaged by fire in the late 17th century, it has preserved its ancient vernacular architectural heritage.

 Sammallahdenmäki is a Bronze Age burial site in Rauma.
-It features more than 30 granite burial cairns, providing a unique insight into the funerary practices and social and religious structures of northern Europe more than 3,000 years ago.
+It features more than 30 granite burial cairns, providing a unique insight into northern Europe's funerary practices and social and religious structures more than 3,000 years ago.
 Located on a hill in a remote area between Tampere and Rauma, it was designated a UNESCO World Heritage Site in 1999.